Mycroft AI

 • You can give us feedback on this documentation, using the ratings system you'll see at the bottom of the page

-• You can contact us and provide suggestions for improvement or enhancement
+• You can and provide suggestions for improvement or enhancement

-• You can join our community through our Chat or Forum
+• You can join our community through our or

 I'm technically minded, how do I contribute?